osrf/godot_playground/README.md

 scons custom_modules=~/workspace/godot_playground/modules
 ```

-We're compiling a custom module (`sumator`) as a shared library, that is
+We're compiling a custom module (`summator`) as a shared library, that is
 dynamically loaded when starting our entry point script.
 The library is located
 in `~/workspace/godot/bin/libsummator.x11.tools.64.so`.